Search

 1. New minimums for tax deductions

-You’ll only be able to deduct charitable gifts exceeding 0.5% of your income.
-For example, if your income is $300,000, you’ll need to give more than $1,500 to start claiming a deduction.
+You can only deduct charitable gifts exceeding 0.5% of your income.
+For example, if your income is $300,000, you must give more than $1,500 to start claiming a deduction.

 2. Limits for high-income donors

-If you’re in the highest tax bracket at 37%, your deduction will be capped at 35%, slightly reducing the tax benefit of large gifts.
-For example, a donor in this tax bracket giving $100,000 may only receive a tax benefit of $35,000, not $37,000.
+If you’re in the highest tax bracket at 37%, in addition to the 0.5% limit previously mentioned, your deduction is capped at 35%, a slight reduction of the tax benefit of large gifts.
+For example, a donor in this tax bracket with an income of $800,000 and a $50,000 charitable gift can only deduct $46,000, resulting in a $16,100 tax benefit under the new rules.

 3. New deduction for standard filers

-Even if you don’t itemize your taxes, you can still deduct up to:
+Even if you don’t itemize your taxes, you can still deduct a charitable gift up to:

 • $1,000 if you file individually